Coming to UAE skies in August: 'Da Vinci glow', stunning meteor shower

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 “This ghostly glow, often referred to as ‘earthshine’, is caused by sunlight reflecting off Earth's surface and back onto the Moon.
-Imagine looking at a crescent moon.
-Sometimes, you can see a faint glow on the part of the moon that's usually dark.
+When looking at a crescent moon, sometimes, you can see a faint glow on the part of the moon that's usually dark.
 This is called the ‘Da Vinci Glow’.
 It's like Earth is acting as a giant mirror.”

-Explaining the phenomenon, Raj highlighted when the sunlight bounces off our planet, it shines on the moon, making it look like it’s glowing softly.
-“That’s why it’s also called ‘earthshine’.”
+“That’s why it is also called ‘earthshine’.”
 The glow is named after Leonardo da Vinci who first observed it.

 Notably, August is also a prime time for stargazing due to a combination of weather and astronomical factors.